TheCrudClapper/ComputerRepairService/README.md

   - Job Statuses
   - Feedbacks
 - Generating Raports in card form from given period of time
+- Sorting and Ordering on database in displaying views
+- Input Data Validation
 - Analyzing how service is performing in Dashboard like component

 ## Technologies